markCwatson/mgrok/docs/control.md

 ## Flow

-1. Client connects to server and establishes a multiplexed session
+1. Client connects to server and establishes a session
 2. Client opens a control stream and registers desired proxies
 3. Server binds requested ports and responds with success/failure
 4. When users connect to server ports, server signals client via control protocol